 There are currently twelve automatic air quality monitoring stations (AQMS) in the Borough, the majority of which are within 1-2km of Heathrow Airport.
-The nearest site to the proposed development is London Hillingdon, which is approximately 2.3km to the south.
-London Hillingdon is described as an urban background location; however, the monitor is approximately 30m from the M40, which is a significant source of NO2.
-Pollutant concentrations measured at this location are not considered representative of urban background concentrations at the proposed development.
+The nearest site to the proposed development is Hillingdon 1 South Ruislip, which is a roadside location on the A4180, approximately 2.5km to the northeast.
 LBH also undertake monitoring of NO2 via an extensive network of passive diffusion tubes.

-Details of the tubes nearest the proposed development are shown in Table 3.
-The locations of the monitoring sites are presented in Figure 4.
+Details of the monitoring locations that are considered relevant to the assessment are shown in Table 3.
+The locations of the monitoring sites are presented in Figure 3.

-Table 3: Diffusion Tube Monitoring Locations
+Table 3: Monitoring Locations